zzzprojects/EntityFramework.DynamicFilters/README.md

 ## Changes in Version 2
 --------------------
 * Added support for creating filters that reference child classes/navigation properties.
 See [Issue #65](https://github.com/jcachat/EntityFramework.DynamicFilters/issues/65) for more details.
 Requires that FK properties are defined on the models.
+Also includes support for Any() and All() on child collections.
 * Filter parameter values can now reference the current DbContext instance.
 See [Parameter Expressions](#parameter-expressions).
 * Filters can be enabled conditionally via a delegate just like parameter values.
 See [Conditionally Enabling Filters](#conditionally-enabling-filters).